AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_common.rst

    No non-exempted DECISION violation.
    1 exempted region.

-We can notice here a few extra details here:

-* The *Coverage Violations* section is renamed to convey that it contains "NON-EXEMPTED" violations only.

-* The *Analysis Summary* counters are adjusted in a similar manner and the number of exempted regions is added to the list of counters in this section.
+The *Coverage Violations* section is renamed to convey that it contains "NON-EXEMPTED" violations only, and the *Analysis Summary* counters are adjusted in a similar manner.
+The number of exempted regions is added to the list of counters in this section.

 If the executed tests actually trigger an assertion failure, there is no coverage violation to be exempted any more and this translates as visible